glazed vs unglazed tile

 Based on the application areas, glazed tile can be divided into two types: glazed wall tile and floor tile.

-glazed wall tile and floor tile
+Glazed wall tile and floor tile

 Similarly, glazed floor tiles are preferred for indoor areas that require durability along with stylish.
 Though traditionally seen as less strong compared to unglazed tile, modern advancements in glazing technology have significantly improved the wear resistance of floor tiles.
 They are particularly popular in residential interiors, including entryways, hallways, and living rooms, where their aesthetic versatility can be fully utilized.
 In commercial spaces such as offices, cafes, and boutiques, glazed floor tiles offer a practical solution that does not compromise style, providing a durable flooring option that can withstand moderate to heavy usage.